 Tires have a very significant impact on the performance of your bike and thus different tires can profoundly change your riding experience!
 Therefore it is well worth your time having a look at the different options and figuring out what suits you best!

-The KAP sani2c Adventure and Race are a few weeks away in mid-may with the nonstop version just after that in June, and you better be wise about your choice of tire at an event such as this in order to balance speed, puncture protection and traction.
+When it comes to awesome stage races like the KAP sani2c, you better be wise about your choice of tire in order to balance speed, puncture protection and traction.

 When it comes to tire tread, you are generally weighing up faster rolling properties against increased traction.
 In the context of marathon riding, the obvious bias is towards faster rolling tires because let’s face it, you’re tired and aren’t really trying to push the limits of human performance in the corners!
 Faster rolling tires have a lower profile centre tread and often low profile cornering knobs as well.